 We are excited to know that you are pursuing one of West Virginia University's online graduate programs.
-Our application resources and guidelines will coach you on understanding the admissions process and how to prepare a successful application.
+WVU's application resources and guidelines will help you understand the admissions process and how to prepare a successful application.

 Application Considerations